- January 03, 2022

 Disaster Relief Program (DRP)

-Disaster Rebuilding Assistance is designed to support households in the Bank’s member communities that have been declared disaster areas eligible for individual assistance by FEMA.
+Disaster Rebuilding Assistance (DRA) is designed to support households in the Bank’s member communities that have been declared disaster areas eligible for individual assistance by FEMA.
 The program provides homeowners who are at or below 80 percent of the area median income with up to $10,000 for repair and construction costs that are not covered by insurance or federal or state emergency assistance.
-For 2021, the Bank has set aside $500,000 in Disaster Rebuilding Assistance funds.
+For 2022, the Bank has set aside $750,000 in DRA funds.
+Register for a members-only webinar at 10:00 a.m. on Thursday, January 20, 2022 to learn more about DRA

 Affordable Housing Program (AHP) General Fund